Foreign Influence Risk Index (FIRI)

 I delved deeply into this during stakeholder and user interviews, with resulting feedback being that there was no issue and no suggestions on the colors I assigned for PMESII.

-Data Visualization Design Exploration
+Data Visualization: Design Exploration

-Additionally, the Data Science team provided feedback that bar, line, and pie charts were the most suitable visualization formats for our data.
+The Data Science team provided feedback that bar, line, and pie charts were the most suitable visualization formats for our data.

-Intermediate Iterations
+Intermediate Iteration

 Map View